oneal2000/oneal2000.github.io/index.md

 - Complex IR Tasks
 - AI for Legal Applications

+I am currently exploring an interesting direction: **Parametric Retrieval-Augmented Generation (Parametric RAG)**.
+This approach aims to directly inject external knowledge into the parameters of large language models (LLMs) rather than relying on traditional in-context knowledge injection that appends retrieved documents to the LLM's input.
+By parameterizing documents and integrating them into the model, Parametric RAG improves the overall performance of the RAG system and online inference efficiency while maintaining flexibility.
+Feel free to check out the preprint version of our paper: [Parametric Retrieval-Augmented Generation](https://arxiv.org/abs/2501.15915).

 I am also passionate about mentoring undergraduate students in research.
 I've collaborated with undergraduate students like Changyue Wang, Yichen Tang, and Anzhe Xie, co-authoring high-quality papers at top-tier conferences such as ACL.

 Suppose you are an undergraduate interested in my research areas and aiming to publish high-quality papers.
 In that case, you can apply for an internship with the THUIR group through official channels or contact me directly to embark on meaningful research together!